 Pricing is a big decision-making factor when choosing a new NLE, and it’s essential that the price falls within your budget.
 Fortunately, the full versions of both DaVinci and Final Cut Pro cost precisely the same one-off fee of $299.

-Both programs have clean and straightforward looking interfaces.
+Both programs have clean and straightforward user interfaces.
 Final Cut Pro offers a magnetic timeline, where each clip needs to attach to another to create your composition.
-DaVinci favors a free form editing, where clips can be moved and placed around the timeline as you want.
+DaVinci favors free form editing, where clips can be moved and placed around the timeline as you want.

 Color Correction & Color Grading

-DaVinci Resolve started life as correction and color grading software, so it’s fair to say that the color tools available are far more extensive than Final Cut Pro.
+DaVinci Resolve started life as correction and color grading software, so it is fair to say that the color tools available are far more extensive than Final Cut Pro.